4d/docs/docs/FormObjects/checkbox_overview.md

 ### Disclosure Button

-In macOS and Windows, a check box with the "Disclosure" style appears as a standard disclosure button, usually used to show/hide additional information.
+In macOS and Windows, a check box with the "Disclosure" button style appears as a standard disclosure button, usually used to show/hide additional information.
 When used as a radio button, the button symbol points downwards with value 0 and upwards with value 1.

  - *Windows*